• Skip to main content

 Source: PortfolioVisualizer.com

 During that time, SPYD has severely lagged SCHD on both a general and risk-adjusted basis.
-Also notice the much larger max drawdown for SPYD from the March 2020 crash and its considerably greater volatility compared to SCHD.
+If you look closely, this is primarily due to SPYD experiencing a much deeper drawdown in the March 2020 flash crash, from which it took much longer to recover compared to SCHD.
+Similarly, also note SPYD's considerably greater volatility compared to SCHD.

 SPYD vs. SCHD – Conclusion